Observability (Prometheus, Grafana, Loki, Tempo)

 Because different municipalities will use different DNS and domains, the documentation stays generic:

-- Ensure TLS secret name matches your cluster (e.g. wildcard cert)
+- ensure TLS secret name matches your cluster (for example wildcard cert)

 Example (conceptual):